Azure/enterprise-azure-policy-as-code/Docs/ci-cd-pipeline.md

 ### `Commit` to a feature branch or a manual pipeline run

-* Stage devStage to deploy Policies, Initiatives and Assignments to the PAC DEV environment.
+* Stage devStage to deploy Policies, Policy Sets and Policy Assignments to the PAC DEV environment.
 * Calculates the plan for PROD environment deployment based on the Feature branch.
   * This plan is never executed.
 Instead the logs and if desired the artifact generated are used by the developer to verify the definition files and to determine if the code is ready for a Pull Request.
   * The PR approver(s) will use the same input plus the source code changes to decide the PR approval or rejection.